SamirTalwar/monospacedmonologues.com/posts/2016-01-21--slash-slash-massive-hack.md

 We could embed most of that information into the types:

-    def estimateCuteness(kitten: Alive[Kitten]): Either[NotAKittenException, CutenessEstimate] = { … }
+    def estimateCuteness(kitten: Alive[Kitten]):
+            Either[NotAKittenException, CutenessEstimate] = { … }

 This code is clearly a function that takes an alive kitten and returns either a `NotAKittenException` on failure, or a `CutenessEstimate` on success.
-The only thing missing from this is *why* we might throw a `NotAKittenException`.
+The only information missing from this line are the circumstances in which we might return a `NotAKittenException`.
 And we can write a test for that.

 ## The Best Argument For Code Comments